BMT Astoria Line: Modifications

-The platforms at the seven stations on the Astoria Line were lengthened to 610 feet to accommodate ten-car (60') trains in 1950.
+The platforms at the seven stations on the Astoria Line were lengthened to 610 feet to accommodate ten-car (60 foot) trains in 1950.
 The project cost $863,000.
 Signals on the line had to be modified to take into account the platform extensions.

 As part of an 18-month capital budget that took effect on January 1, 1963, the wooden platforms at the stations on the Astoria Line were replaced with concrete platforms.

 The 2015–2019 MTA Capital Plan called for the Astoria Line's 30th Avenue, Broadway, 36th Avenue, and 39th Avenue stations, along with 29 others, to undergo a complete overhaul as part of the Enhanced Station Initiative.
 Updates included cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps, improved signage, and improved station lighting.
 The 30th and 36th Avenues stations were renovated first, from October 2017 to June 2018.
 After these two stations were reopened, the Broadway and 39th Avenue stations were renovated from July 2018 to January 2019.
 The remaining stations on the line, Astoria Boulevard and Astoria-Ditmars Boulevard, are also simultaneously undergoing renovations.
 Astoria-Ditmars Boulevard was renovated from April 2018 to June 2019 and would remain open during this time.
 However, the Astoria Boulevard station was closed from March 2019 until late 2019.
 Astoria Boulevard's mezzanine was torn down and replaced, and elevators were added at the station.

 Extension proposals

 A 1920s Transit Commission study proposed extending the line northwest across or under Randalls and Wards Islands back into Manhattan as a crosstown line at 125th Street, roughly following the route of what is now the Triborough Bridge.
 As part of the IND Second System plan from 1929, the BMT/IRT Astoria Line would be extended east via Ditmars Boulevard, Astoria Boulevard, 112th Street, and Nassau Boulevard (today's Long Island Expressway) terminating at Cross Island Boulevard.
 The new line that would have been an extension of the Astoria Line would be called the Long Island City-Horace Harding Boulevard Line.
-The line would have been 2 tracks to Astoria Boulevard, and afterward, it would become a 4 track line before going back to 2 tracks at Parsons Boulevard.
+The line would have been two tracks to Astoria Boulevard, and afterward, it would become a four-track line before going back to two tracks at Parsons Boulevard.
 The entire line would be elevated except for a short section which would have been depressed under Nassau Boulevard.
 The line would have been extended 8.1 miles at a cost of $17.7 million.